Barboursville, West Virginia: Education

-Young people in Barboursville are educated by the schools of the Cabell County Board of Education.
+Young people in Barboursville are educated by the schools of the Cabell County Schools.
 In 1994, the board consolidated most of its schools into a few large facilities.
 Primary education is given at Village of Barboursville Elementary, which is a consolidation of Pea Ridge Elementary and Barboursville Elementary.
 Martha Elementary, on Martha Rd. and Davis Creek Elementary, at 1400 Riverview Drive, are additional schools that are available to residents of Barboursville.
 High school students began attending Cabell Midland High School, a facility resulting from the consolidation of Barboursville High School and Milton High School, in the fall of 1994.
 Cabell Midland High School is in Ona, about five miles east of Barboursville.

 Technical and trade education for Barboursville public school students is administered by the Cabell County Career Technology Center in Huntington; the CCCTC offers courses in automotive mechanics, HVAC, welding, nursing, and information technology.
 Classes are also available to adults as college-level courses.
 University courses are available through Marshall University and Mountwest Community and Technical College in Huntington.